ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 ```
 </b>

 <b>Data Collection Technique -</b> Here we will collect headlines of economical news of a company and collect the stock market data according to the timestamp of the given economic news headlines.
-On the one hand, we will analyze the stock's starting, closing, lowest, and highest prices, while on the other hand, we will analyse the top 20 to 25 news headlines.
+On the one hand, we will analyze the stock's starting, closing, lowest, and highest prices, while on the other hand, we will analyse the Top-20 to 25 news headlines.